eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_17<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A PID Provider SHALL implement device binding for all PIDs it issues, meaning it SHALL ensure that a PID is cryptographically bound to the WSCA/WSCD included in the Wallet Unit, as specified in [Topic 9](./annex-2.02-high-level-requirements-by-topic.md#a236-topic-9-wallet-unit-attestation-and-wallet-instance-attestation).
+A PID Provider SHALL implement device binding for all PIDs it issues, meaning it SHALL ensure that a PID is cryptographically bound to the WSCA/WSCD included in the Wallet Unit, as specified in [Topic 9][topic-9].

-*Note: Device binding is called 'mdoc authentication' in [ISO/IEC 18013-5] and 'key binding' in [SD-JWT-VC].*
+*Note: Device binding is called 'mdoc authentication' in [ISO/IEC 18013-5] and 'key binding' in [SD-JWT VC].*

 </div>
 </div>